KoralQuery

 Collection Type Objects

 A KoralQuery can be limited to a subset of documents of a corpus.
 The collection can be defined by criteria, documents have to satisfy.
-The collection has to be defined on the top level object with the attribute collection.
+The collection has to be defined on the top level object with the attribute corpus or collection.
 A single criterion is defined by a koral:doc object.
 Multiple criteria can be further constrained using koral:docGroup objects.

 The result of a collection type object is a collection of documents that meet the conditions formulated by the collection criteria and group constraints.